HiralGohel1/Hiral-NordicNaturals/README.md

 # NordicNaturals

-Basic Testing Automation Framework to find the broken links on web application.
+Basic Testing Automation Framework to find the broken links on Nordicnaturals.com.

 How to Build
 --------------
+Numbered list:
-Unzip the selenium NordicNaturals.com zip to a folder on local machine, Open the Command Prompt, go to directory to the folder containing the NordicNaturals.com code base, run the command "mvn clean install"
+1. Unzip the selenium NordicNaturals.com zip to a folder on local machine
+2. Open the Command Prompt, go to directory containing the NordicNaturals.com code base
+3. run the command "mvn clean install"